Your Right to Be Safe and Secure at Work

 Documenting and reporting threatening behavior when it happens will help you in holding your employer accountable if they fail to respond adequately to your concerns.
 Workers’ compensation laws require employers to pay for injuries suffered by an employee on the job.
 Furthermore, employers are required by OSHA to provide a safe work environment for their employees.

 Protection from Retaliation and Right to Reasonable Accommodations: Washington State Law makes it illegal for an employer to discriminate against you based on your experience of domestic violence, sexual assault or stalking.
-This means an employer can't fire, demote, deny employment, or otherwise discriminate against survivors of abuse.
+This means an employer can’t fire, demote, deny employment, or otherwise discriminate against survivors of abuse.
+In February 2025, this law was updated to include victims of hate crimes and will go into effect in January 2026.

 This law also requires employers to provide reasonable accommodations for survivors on the job, like a change in office location, phone number, or modified schedule.

-New for 2020!
 Workplace Violence Prevention in Health Care Settings

-Beginning in 2020, Washington health care facilities, including mental health and home health services, must update their violence prevention plans regularly and provide updated training to employees (RCW Chapter 49.19).
-See the legislative summary here: https://lawfilesext.leg.wa.gov/biennium/2019-20/Pdf/Bill%20Reports/House/1931-S%20HBR%20FBR%2019.pdf
+Since 2020, Washington health care facilities, including mental health and home health services, are required to update their violence prevention plans regularly and provide updated training to employees.
+These requirements were updated during the 2025 legislative session, and effective January 1, 2026, L&I will enforce timely investigations of workplace violence incidents and ensure employers are updating workplace violence prevention plans annually in healthcare settings.

 4.7 If You Find a Health or Safety Issue at Work